Orchestrate at Scale: Events Become Your #1 Growth Channel With Seamless Data Execution

 The ROI story behind orchestration is not theoretical.

-McKinsey’s work on AI in growth and marketing shows that organizations implementing AI across sales and marketing functions see:
+McKinsey’s work on AI in growth and marketing shows that organizations that implement AI across sales and marketing functions see:

 IDC’s research on sales management and AI underscores the operational mechanics behind those numbers.
-AI and automation significantly reduce the time sales managers and reps spend on administrative work such as logging interactions, updating systems, and preparing summaries, freeing them to coach, strategize, and engage customers more effectively.
+AI and automation significantly reduce the time sales managers and reps spend on administrative work.
+Administrative work includes logging interactions, updating systems, preparing summaries.
+Freed time enables sales managers and reps to coach, strategize, and engage customers more effectively.

-Orchestration is the connective tissue that makes it possible to automate and contextualize event intelligence so sales teams can be as effective as possible.
+Orchestration is the connective tissue that makes it possible to automate and contextualize event intelligence.
+Orchestration enables sales teams to be as effective as possible.
 Capturing event signals is one thing.
-Embedding them into these optimized go-to-market workflows is where the economic value shows up and changes the game for sales, which is exactly what cohesive go-to-market teams want to achieve.
+Embedding event signals into optimized go-to-market workflows is where the economic value shows up.
+Embedding event signals into optimized go-to-market workflows changes the game for sales.

 First-Party Proof: the Result of Orchestrating Event Data

-In addition to third-party research, there are real-world examples of what happens when enterprises orchestrate event signals properly.
+In addition to third-party research, real-world examples show what happens when enterprises orchestrate event signals properly.

 National Instruments, a Certain customer, reshaped its event follow-up and orchestration model and saw measurable gains:

 The story here is not just faster emails.
-It is the compound benefit of standardizing how signals are captured, contextualizing them with behavioral data and history, and routing them automatically to the right systems and teams for revenue impact.
+The story is the compound benefit of standardizing how signals are captured.
+The story includes contextualizing signals with behavioral data and history.
+The story includes routing signals automatically to the right systems and teams for revenue impact.

 Seven Capabilities That Define Effective Orchestration

-From our work defining event strategy with hundreds of companies, seven capabilities consistently emerge as the components of orchestration that impact outcomes the most.
+From work defining event strategy with hundreds of companies, seven capabilities consistently emerge.
+These capabilities are components of orchestration that impact outcomes the most.

-1) Real-time notifications Signals should trigger alerts right away and be sent to the person who can take immediate action, such as the account owner.
+Signals should trigger alerts right away.
+Alerts should be sent to the person who can take immediate action.
+Account owner is an example of a person who can take immediate action.

-5) Routing by role Orchestration engines should route high-intent signals to the right team members to enable speedy follow up.
+Orchestration engines should route high‑intent signals to the right team members.
+Routing enables speedy follow up.

-7) Portfolio-wide visibility True orchestration at scale means seeing across hundreds of events, regions, and formats.
-It should be possible to understand which event types generate the most pipeline, accelerate deals, and convert the fastest.
+True orchestration at scale means seeing across hundreds of events, regions, and formats.
+Visibility should allow understanding which event types generate the most pipeline.
+Visibility should allow understanding which event types accelerate deals.
+Visibility should allow understanding which event types convert the fastest.

 Without these seven capabilities, orchestration is just a new label on old manual work.